arasamannar/arasamannar/README.md

 ### Hi there 👋

-🔭 It's kind of corny 🌽, but I'm working on building a massive website 🕸️ that is accessed by everyone.
+🔭 It's kind of corny 🌽, but I'm working on building a massive website 🕸️ that is widely accepted by everyone.
 Maybe I won't address this point until I've completed the task I set out to do...

 🌱 I'm currently learning MERN stack also Web-Dev which is completely new to me but that is how learning works we learn new things everyday.